Housecall Pro vs Jobber (2026): An Honest Comparison

 Housecall Pro is your pick if…

-You want marketing and review requests handled for you, you sell bigger jobs where financing helps close the deal, and a big pro community sounds useful.
+You want marketing and review requests handled for you, you like knowing the financing terms up front, and a big pro community sounds useful.

-Good news: both now publish their prices (Housecall Pro used to hide them behind a quiz — that changed).
-Here’s the verified picture.
+Both publish their prices now.
+Housecall Pro used to hide them behind a quiz; that changed.

 Jobber: